-- There is some useful information on the Capitol Theatre visit webpage to help me plan by travel. - If I am being dropped off before the performance or picked up after the show, this can be done in front of the theatre on Campbell Street.
-Note that this street is closed off at the end of the street, so lots of cars will be turning around here and it can get quite busy.
+- There is some useful information on the Capitol Theatre visit webpage to help me plan my travel. - If I am being dropped off before the performance or picked up after the show, this can be done in front of the theatre on Campbell Street.
+Note that this street is closed off at the end of the street, so lots of cars will be turning around here and it can get quite busy. - On the day of the Relaxed Performance there will be lots of volunteer staff standing along the footpath to keep everyone safe from the busy road.